dovecot/documentation/source/configuration_manual/sieve/pigeonhole_sieve_interpreter.rst

   extensions that require explicit configuration and extensions that are still under development are not enabled without explicit :doc:`configuration
   <configuration>`.
 This means that
+  the :pigeonhole:ref:`sieve_extensions` or
-  the :ref:`plugin-sieve-setting-sieve_extensions` or :ref:`plugin-sieve-setting-sieve_global_extensions` settings need to be adjusted accordingly.
+  :pigeonhole:ref:`sieve_global_extensions` settings need to be adjusted accordingly.
 Also, for :ref:`plugins
   <sieve_plugins>` it is not enough to add
-  the plugin name to the :ref:`plugin-sieve-setting-sieve_plugins` setting; the extensions introduced by the plugin also need to be enabled explicitly.
+  the plugin name to the :pigeonhole:ref:`sieve_plugins` setting;
+  the extensions introduced by the plugin also need to be enabled explicitly.

 ManageSieve server